flucoma/flucoma-docs/doc/NoveltySlice.rst

 :control filterSize:

-   The size of a smoothing filter that is applied on the novelty curve.
+   The size (in hops) of a smoothing filter that is applied on the novelty curve.
 A larger filter size allows for cleaner cuts on very sharp changes.

 :control minSliceLength:

-   The minimum duration of a slice in number of hopSize.
+   The minimum duration of a slice in number of hops.

 :control windowSize: